tvanginneken/adem-urls/README.md

-# EDL list with blocked URLs
+# please delete this repository